dragon7-fc/misc/algorithm/LeetCode/[Hard] [Solution] 135. Candy.md

 This approach relies on the observation(as demonstrated in the figure below as well) that in order to distribute the candies as per the given criteria using the minimum number of candies, the candies are always distributed in terms of increments of 1.
 Further, while distributing the candies, the local minimum number of candies given to a student is 1.
 Thus, the sub-distributions always take the form: $\text{1, 2, 3, ..., n}$ or $\text{n,..., 2, 1}$, whose sum is simply given by $n(n+1)/2$.

-Now, we can view the given rankingsrankings as some rising and falling slopes.
+Now, we can view the given $rankings$ as some rising and falling slopes.
 Whenever the slope is rising, the distribution takes the form: $\text{1, 2, 3, ..., m}$.
 Similarly, a falling slope takes the form: $\text{k,..., 2, 1}$.
 An issue that arises now is that the local peak point can be included in only one of the slopes.
 Whether to include the local peak point($\text{n}$) in the rising slope or the falling slope?

 In order to decide it, we can observe that in order to satisfy both the right neighbour and the left neighbour criteria, the peak point's count needs to be the max. of the counts determined by the rising and the falling slopes.
 Thus, in order to determine the number of candies required, the peak point needs to be included in the slope which contains more number of points.
 The local valley point can also be included in only one of the slopes, but this issue can be resolved easily, since the local valley point will always be assigned a candy count of 1(which can be subtracted from the next slope's count calculations).

-Coming to the implementation, we maintain two variables old\_slopeold_slope and new\_slopenew_slope to determine the occurence of a peak or a valley.
-We also use upup and downdown variables to keep a track of the count of elements on the rising slope and on the falling slope respectively(without including the peak element).
-We always update the total count of candiescandies at the end of a falling slope following a rising slope (or a mountain).
-The leveling of the points in rankingsrankings also works as the end of a mountain.
-At the end of the mountain, we determine whether to include the peak point in the rising slope or in the falling slope by comparing the upup and downdown variables up to that point.
+Coming to the implementation, we maintain two variables $old\_slope$ and $new\_slope$ to determine the occurence of a peak or a valley.
+We also use $up$ and $down$ variables to keep a track of the count of elements on the rising slope and on the falling slope respectively(without including the peak element).
+We always update the total count of $candies$ at the end of a falling slope following a rising slope (or a mountain).
+The leveling of the points in $rankings$ also works as the end of a mountain.
+At the end of the mountain, we determine whether to include the peak point in the rising slope or in the falling slope by comparing the $up$ and $down$ variables up to that point.
 Thus, the count assigned to the peak element becomes: $\text{max}(up, down) + 1$.
-At this point, we can reset the upup and downdown variables indicating the start of a new mountain.
+At this point, we can reset the $up$ and $down$ variables indicating the start of a new mountain.

 The following figure shows the cases that need to be handled for this example: